 We wanted to be sure that whatever these independent, non- partisan boards found, would be made available to the Congress, and to the American people.
-Because as I have said many times since September 11th, I take responsibility, and nobody is more committed to getting this right.
-I am determined to leave the State Department and our country safer, stronger, and more secure.
+Because as I said many times since September 11th, I take responsibility.
+And I was determined to leave the State Department and our country safer, stronger, and more secure.

 Now, taking responsibility meant not only moving quickly in those first uncertain hours and days to respond to the immediate crisis, but also to make sure we were protecting our people and posts in high- threat areas across the region and the world.